tmansou1/megr2157-portfolio/docs/assignments/A02/index.md

 ## Decide
 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._

+I chose a simple geometry of three triangles because is it the minimum stable geometry.
+A planar truss is only statically determinate when the number of members satisfies m = 2n - 3 where m is the number of members and n is the number of joints, I have 5 pins and 7 members.
+Adding extra members could add unnecessary weight and also make the calculations harder.

 ## Communicate

+I spent roughly 7 hours on this assignment.

 Sources